Install Podman Desktop

 Podman-Images

-2. Click on the Pull Image button.
+2. Click the Pull button.

 Podman-pull-nginx